Section 4 Simulation construction

 • TUFLOW FV commands that reference other subsidiary control files (such as geometry control files, *.tgc etc.) or GIS files need to use relative paths, and point to the locations with the TUFLOWFV directory created by the TUFLOW CATCH QGIS plugin, e.g.:

-Sediment control file == ..\..\TUFLOWFV\stm\Demo.fvsed
+Sediment Control File == ..\..\TUFLOWFV\stm\Demo.fvsed

 • These subsidiary control files can then in turn use path references are per standalone TUFLOW FV model construction (and point to locations within the same TUFLOWFV directory structure)